Board of Directors

 Board of Advisors

 Tom Akre, Ph.D. is an ecologist with the Smithsonian Conservation Biology Institute in Front Royal, Virginia, where he is the director of Virginia Working Landscapes.
 Tom has coordinated studies of freshwater turtles in the United States, Mexico, and Venezuela.
+Tom served on ATO's board of directors from 2015 to 2018 and is a senior advisor.

 Derek Yorks is a wildlife biologist with the Maine Department of Inland Fisheries and Wildlife in Bangor, Maine, where he supervises field studies and conservation of rare turtles, reptiles, amphibians, and invertebrates.
 Previously, Derek conducted studies of wildlife-road effects for the Massachusetts Department of Transportation.